Steve-Fenton/astro-accelerator/src/pages/about/getting-started.md

 title: Getting Started
 navOrder: 1000
 pubDate: 2022-09-17
-keywords: astro boilerplate,getting started
+keywords: astro accelerator,getting started
-description: There are just a couple of tasks to turn the Astro Boilerplate into your own working website.
+description: There are just a couple of tasks to turn the Astro Accelerator into your own working website.
 bannerImage:
     src: /img/surface-accessories.png
     alt: Dummy image